thomasxu9001/figured-starter/readme.md

 b) once all docker images are downloaded and initialised

     ./init-app.sh

+Wait for composer, yarn and Mongo setup to complete.

-The app should be available then at http://localhost:8080
+A basic laravel app should then be available at http://localhost:8080

 ## Running laravel commands

 Because we are running under an image called app we have to use docker-compose exec.
 For example:

     docker-compose exec app php artisan key:generate

+## Running yarn

+    docker-compose exec app yarn

+## Running composer

+    docker-compose exec app composer install

 ## Running tests